openvinotoolkit/open_model_zoo/demos/python_demos/smart_library_demo/README.md

 # Smart Library Demo

-The application is a demo of automated “Smart Library”.
+The applicattion is a demo of automated “smart library”.
-It involves the registration of the reader; authorization of the reader through face recognition; borrowing and returning books by recognizing QR codes generated for each book in the library.
+It involves the registration of the reader; authorization of the reader through face recognition; receiving and returning books by recognizing QR codes generated for each book in the library.
 The following pretrained models can be used:

 * `face-detection-retail-0004`, to detect faces and predict their bounding boxes;